Turn a new Ikea storage shelf into a rustic farmhouse beauty!

 But more importantly, finished.

-I told myself I couldn’t run to Ikea for the rest of the stuff I need for this room until it was empty of all the bins first.
+I told myself I couldn’t run to Ikea for an extra Ikea storage shelf I needed for this room until it was empty of all the bins first.
 So I gave myself a deadline and hustled!

 After discussing this all with my son, I listed the toys we knew would not be keepers for the long haul, and sold them on a Facebook bidding site.